We have made an urgent request to the Ministry of Justice.

 Request

-In February 2015, the Tokyo Immigration Bureau informed the overstaying Filipino family (father, mother, eldest son (high school student), and second son (elementary school student) that all children were born in Japan, and that "the eldest and second sons may be able to remain in Japan, but the father and mother will be required to return to their home country."
-The Ministry of Justice and the Immigration Bureau are now trying to separate the parents and children.
+In February 2015, a Filipino family (father, mother, eldest son (high school student), second son (elementary school student)) who were overstaying their visas were informed by the Tokyo Immigration Bureau that "the eldest and second sons may be able to remain in Japan, but the father and mother will have to return to their home country."
+The Ministry of Justice and the Immigration Bureau are attempting to separate the parents and children.

 The issue of separating foreign parents and children has existed for some time.
-In April 2009, the Calderon-Noriko family, who were also overstaying their visas, had their parents sent back to their home countries, leaving Noriko to remain in Japan.
-Why is this same practice still in place six years later?
+In April 2009, the Calderon family, who were also overstaying their visas, saw their parents sent back to their home country, leaving Noriko alone in Japan.
+Six years later, why is the same practice still being carried out?

-It can also be said that overstaying is a problem that arose from the economic structure.
-In Japan, there is still no status of residence for simple labor.
-Therefore, from the late 1980s to the early 1990s, when there was a labor shortage, many foreigners came to Japan with a "short-term visitor" status of residence and were forced to work while overstaying their visas.
-In addition to deportation, flexible application of the "special residence permit" should be considered.
+Overstaying a visa can be seen as a problem stemming from the country's economic structure.
+In Japan, there is still no visa status specifically for unskilled labor.
+As a result, during the late 1980s and early 1990s, when there was a labor shortage, many foreigners came to Japan on "short-term stay" visas and were forced to work while overstaying their visas.
+In addition to deportation, a more flexible application of "special permission to stay" should be considered.

-In the case of Filipino families, if the parents are deported, the family cannot be protected.
-It is necessary to ensure that children are not separated from their parents.
-In addition to this Filipino family, there are several other foreign families in the APFS who are being forced to make the same decision.
+Even for Filipino families, if the parents are forcibly deported, it is impossible to "protect" the "family."
+"Ensure that children are not separated from their parents."
+Furthermore, in addition to this Filipino family, several other foreign families in APFS are currently facing similar decisions.

-In addition, there are also irregular residents who are seeking to continue living in Japan as spouses of Japanese nationals (permanent residents).
-If the foreign spouse is deported, the couple will be forced to live in different countries.
-Some Japanese nationals (permanent residents) need to care for their parents, or have illnesses of their own.
+Furthermore, there are undocumented immigrants who wish to continue living in Japan as the spouses of Japanese citizens (permanent residents).
+If a foreign spouse is deported, the couple will be forced to live in separate countries.
+Among the Japanese citizens (permanent residents), some require care for their parents, while others suffer from illnesses themselves.

-It is not easy for Japanese people (permanent residents) and children born in Japan to start a new life in a foreign country.
-On the other hand, foreign spouses are accustomed to life in Japan.
-All of the couples supported by APFS are in sincere relationships and living a married life.
+It is not easy for Japanese citizens (permanent residents) or children born in Japan to start a new life in a foreign country.
+On the other hand, foreign spouses are familiar with life in Japan.
+All the couples supported by APFS are in a sincere relationship and are living a happy married life.

-APFS strongly urges the Ministry of Justice not to separate parents and children or spouses, but to treat families as one unit and not to separate them arbitrarily.
+APFS strongly urges the Ministry of Justice not to separate parents and children, or husbands and wives, but to treat families as a single entity and not to arbitrarily separate them.